LEO User Manual

 Mixing

-Place the swab into the bottle of extraction solution to pull gluten from the swab.
+Place the swab into the bottle of extraction solution, sin the swab, let it set in the solution for 30 seconds, pull swab gluten from the solution. close the lid and shake.

 3